 Some forest owners who sell their wood to the sawmills know where their wood will end up, while some are left guessing.
 Soikka sometimes wonders whether the furniture used in China was made from his trees.
 As he is interested in technology, Soikka has visited the sawmill a few times to see what actually happens to the wood brought there.

 Heikki Soikka's logging operations have been smoothly carried out by UPM and its subcontractors.
 “I like to go to the woods after felling, because it's great to see the new shoots start to grow," he says.

 As environmental awareness increases, sustainable development is becoming ever more important in the sawmill industry.
 At UPM's Korkeakoski sawmill, this can be seen, for example, in its zero waste goal.

-“We strive not to waste, but to utilise all of wood’s by-products, such as wood dust, chips and bark.
-In addition, the maintenance materials are recycled, and metal is sorted to be reused,” says Kotivuori points out.
+“We strive not to waste anything, but to utilise all timber by-products, such as wood dust, chips and bark.
+In addition, the maintenance materials are recycled, and metal is sorted to be reused,” Kotivuori points out.

 Responsible use of forests unites UPM and private forest owners: it is very important to manage forests in accordance with the principles of sustainable forest management, in compliance with laws, regulations and certification criteria.
 Good forest management has doubled the growth of Finnish forests in the last 50 years.

 Kotivuori sees regular felling as a good thing, because if we don’t cut down trees, the forest will not be renewed either.
-“When talking about carbon footprints, sawn timber is one of the best products because carbon has been stored in for a long time: throughout its lifetime.
+“When talking about carbon footprints, sawn timber is one of the best products because it stores carbon throughout its lifetime.
 Logging is necessary because it promotes the growth of forests through renewal,” he emphasises.